Great Molasses Flood

-The Great Molasses Flood, also known as the Boston Molasses Disaster, (Note: The flood has more recently been known as the "Boston Molassacre".) was a disaster that occurred on Wednesday, January 15, 1919, in the North End neighborhood of Boston, Massachusetts.
+The Great Molasses Flood, also known as the Boston Molasses Disaster, (Note: The flood has more recently been known as the "Boston Molassacre".) was a disaster that occurred on January 15, 1919, in the North End neighborhood of Boston, Massachusetts.

 A large storage tank filled with 2.3 e6usgal of molasses, weighing approximately (Note: With a density of 1.4 kg/L, 8,700 m3 of molasses weighs 12180 t.)
 12000 t burst, and the resultant wave of molasses rushed through the streets at an estimated 35 mph, killing 21 and injuring 150 people.
-The event entered local folklore and residents reported for decades afterwards that the area still smelled of molasses on hot summer days.
+Following a two-week long cleanup effort, the event entered local folklore and residents reported for decades afterwards that the area still smelled of molasses on hot summer days.